JasonSanford/rogen/README.md

 npm run watch
 ```

-It's probably best, though, to simply use the dev command to run the seb server and watch the front-end at the same time:
+It's probably best, though, to simply use the dev command to run the web server and watch the front-end at the same time:

 ```bash
 npm run dev